How to use Amazon AWS with Juju

 juju add-credential aws -f mycreds.yaml

-See section Adding credentials from a file for guidance on what such a file looks like.
+See https://juju.is/docs/olm/credentials#heading--use-a-yaml-file for guidance on what such a file looks like.

 With AWS you have the option of adding credentials using the following environment variables that may already be present (and set) on your client system:

 Add this credential information to Juju in this way: